This post may contain affiliate links. See our disclosure policy for details.

 - Chores that involve sorting and categorizing like putting away dishes, matching and folding laundry, storing groceries, etc

 - Card games that require you to organize the playing cards in your hand (rummy, uno, crazy 8s, etc)

-- Develop a hobby collection (rocks, stamps, coins, Pokemon cards, etc) that lends itself to sorting and resorting based on different categories
+- Develop a hobby collection.
+Rocks, stamps, coins, Pokemon cards, etc. Lends itself to sorting and resorting based on different categories

 - Visual anchor charts